Hey, it’s ok. You don’t have to be tech-savvy to enjoy it! Really!

 Your voice assistant is more helpful than you might think!
 Siri and Google are just a question away.
 Want to start sending yourself reminders?
 Activate Siri by saying, “Hey, Siri!” and tell her to remind you to pick up milk later.
 Want to know how to get to the new falafel restaurant?
 Just say “Hey, Google!
 How do I get to the House of Falafel?”
 Totally lost on using a feature of your smartphone?
 Try asking your voice assistant about that, too.

-Here on Phone Awesome, we’re adding content every week to make it easier for you to get more out of using your smartphone.
+Here on our blog, we’re adding content every week to make it easier for you to get more out of using your smartphone.
 Just want to use your phone to text and call?
 No problem.
 But, should you ever want to up your smartphone game, we’re here to give you easily digestible instructions on taking and editing smartphone pics, adding fun stuff to your family group text, using the best apps to ditch the office on a sunny day … you know.
 Ways your tech can improve your life.